Is Self-Love Indulgent? Or Is It Something Else?

 Rethinking What Self-Love Really Means

-Let’s shift the narrative.
 Think for a moment about how a parent loves a child.

-You don’t love a child because they’re achieving something.
-You don’t say, “I’ll love you more when you get it right.”
+You don’t love a child because of their achievements.
+You don’t say, “I’ll love you when you get everything right.”
+You love them because they are yours.
+Caring for them, protecting them, and helping them thrive feels natural and important.

 What If You Treated Yourself That Way?

-• Your relationships feel more balanced
+• Your relationships feel healthier

 • Your decisions become clearer